bsdimer/eRx-consento/README.md

  FHIR Restfull API - https://www.hl7.org/fhir/http.html
  FHIR Search operations - https://www.hl7.org/fhir/search.html
  All the resource types - https://www.hl7.org/fhir/resourcelist.html
-        _* For the purpose of the eRx we will work only with few ot them_
+        _* For the purpose of the eRx we will work only with few of them - MedicationRequest, Medication, MedicationDispense, Practitioner, PractitionerRole, Patient, Organization, Location

 ##### eRX workflow